What kinds of incentive plan are most commonly offered and to whom?

 The equity incentive plans of US public companies allow for the grant a mix of award types (e.g., stock options, restricted stock and RSUs) but awards for senior executives are heavily weighted toward PSUs.
 PSUs vest over time, but performance thresholds such as those based upon relative total shareholder return (“TSR”) and/or financial metrics (such as return on invested capital or earnings) must also be reached for a pay-out to be made.
 Most US public companies rely on two or more performance metrics and assess them over a three-year performance period.
 Awards are usually made annually.
 TSR vesting is usually based upon relative performance with respect to a peer group of companies or an applicable stock index.

-In addition, awards are often subject to forfeiture for violation of restrictive covenants or if the participant’s employment is terminated by the employer for certain bad acts or omissions referred as a “for cause” termination.
-Forfeiture provisions are governed by state law and the provisions of the plan, grant agreements as well as employment agreements and separate non-disclosure/non-compete agreements.
-Note that many states limit or prohibit the imposition of a forfeiture for competition with the employer or the solicitation of employees or customers.
+In addition, awards may be subject to forfeiture for violation of restrictive covenants (such as soliciting clients of a former employer) or if the participant’s employment is terminated by the employer for certain bad acts or omissions sometimes referred as a “for cause” termination.
+Forfeiture provisions are governed by state law, the provisions of the plan, grant agreements as well as employment agreements and separate non-disclosure/non-compete agreements.

 Can awards be made subject to post-vesting and/or post-employment holding periods.
 If so, how prevalent are these provisions both generally and by reference to specific sectors?

-Care must be used in the design of the award to avoid premature taxation under Section 409A of the US tax code and under constrictive receipt principles that are part of US tax law.
-Generally speaking, it should be possible to structure the award as an RSU or PSU that is subject to (a) time-based and/or performance-based forfeiture conditions, and (b) a contractual stipulation that the shares will not be delivered until a stated anniversary of the date of grant.
+It is possible to structure an award as an RSU or PSU that is subject to (a) time-based and/or performance-based forfeiture conditions, and (b) a contractual stipulation that the shares will not be delivered until a stated anniversary of the date of grant.
 For example, an award could have a three-year vesting schedule measured from the grant date with any earned shares delivered five years after the date of grant.
+The earned shares will typically be subject to taxation at vesting with the net after-tax shares being delivered at the later date.

 Rather than imposing post-vesting and/or post-employment holding periods, most US public companies require senior executives to hold a multiple of their base salary (generally 6x for the CEO and 3x for other named executive officers) in company stock at all times.
 Some companies require senior executives to hold a stated percentage of vested awards (e.g., 50% of the net after-tax award).

-According to a 2020 industry survey by the National Association of Stock Plan Professional and Deloitte Consulting, only 12% of US public companies impose a post-vesting holding period.
-That said, the percentage of US public companies adopting mandatory holding periods after vesting is growing as it can help executives achieve their stock ownership guidelines, facilitate clawbacks, improve corporate governance ratings from proxy advisory firms, and reduce the financial accounting expenses of equity awards.
+According to a 2023 industry survey by the National Association of Stock Plan Professional and Deloitte Consulting, only 10% of US public companies impose a post-vesting holding period on shares acquired through an ESPP.
+Data on minimum holding periods in the US on other types of equity awards is limited.
+Anecdotally, , the percentage of US public companies adopting mandatory holding periods after vesting for LTIP awards is growing as it helps executives achieve their stock ownership guidelines, facilitates clawbacks, improves corporate governance ratings from proxy advisory firms, and reduces the financial accounting expenses of equity awards.
 Of course, there is a trade-off in that mandatory holding periods can hurt employee acquisition and retention if the terms are too onerous.

 How prevalent malus and clawback provisions are and both generally and by reference to specific sectors?

-Malus and clawback provisions are common in the US but for unknown reasons they are collectively referred to by the single term “clawback.”
+Malus and clawback provisions are common in the US but they are collectively referred to in the US by the single term “clawback.”

-Typically, clawback policies are triggered by misconduct leading to a financial restatement or a financial restatement without cause, but also often for ethical misconduct without a financial restatement and sometimes for the violation of non-compete agreements, creating unacceptable reputational risk or failing to supervise others.
+Companies also apply clawback policies to ethical misconduct without a financial restatement and sometimes for the violation of non-compete agreements, creating unacceptable reputational risk or failing to supervise others.

-Except perhaps for the financial services firms, the usage of clawback policies does not seem to vary much by industry.
+Except perhaps for the financial services firms, the usage of clawback policies in the past did not seem to vary much by industry.
+Now, all public companies must follow the new SEC clawback rules.

 No income or social security consequences at grant.

-Restricted stock issued by a corporation is subject to ordinary income taxes (as of January 2022, the maximum US federal income tax rate is 37%), Social Security taxes and Medicare taxes at vesting unless a so-called “Section 83(b) election” was timely made by the participant by filing a statement including IRS-prescribed information with the IRS and the employer within 30 days of grant and including any “bargain element” in income for that year.
+Restricted stock issued by a corporation is subject to ordinary income taxes, Social Security taxes and Medicare taxes at vesting unless a so-called “Section 83(b) election” was timely made by the participant by filing a statement including IRS-prescribed information with the IRS and the employer within 30 days of grant and including any bargain element in income for that year.
 If a Section 83(b) election is not made, applicable taxes are calculated by reference to the fair market value of the shares as determined on the vesting date.

 Profits interests granted in LLCs are taxed at vesting in a manner similar to restricted stock of a corporation unless a Section 83(b) election is timely made or the requirements of an IRS revenue procedure relating to the taxation of profits interests are satisfied.